Edited to add: I have taken the topic of this post and logically continued it in a post about Pluto.

 But out here, 150 million kilometers from the Sun, the Moon orbits the Earth quite nicely, thank you very much.
 You can keep your convex orbits and your forces and everything else, and examine them as matters of interest.
 But the Moon will keep pacing out its orbit just the same, and it'll keep doing it that way for a long, long time.

-The orbital diagrams in this post are from Helmer Aslaksen's webpage at the Department of Mathematics, National University of Singapore.
-I modified them a bit to compare them.
-You should read that page, as it has an excellent description of the Moon's orbital shape.
+The orbital diagrams in this post are from a paper by Helmer Aslaksen, which is an interesting read, and has an excellent description of the Moon's orbital shape.
 Oh, and stay tuned, because I have another thing to say about all this in a later post...

 Edited to add: in a couple of places I used the word "force" when I mean "acceleration".
 I fixed that, or used the word "effect".
 This may seem like a nitpick, but in fact they mean different things physically, and therefore their magnitudes, the sizes of their effects, changes.
 That's what I get for writing this at 4 in the morning.